dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 Use the controls to choose how many run times to preview per task and the total number of rows to show.
 The result is sorted by due time so operators can quickly see what is expected to run next.

+## Events page

+The events page installs a scheduler listener when the dashboard is mounted and records events observed in the current process.
+It can filter by category, event name, task id, search text, and limit.

+This page is intentionally process local.
+It does not claim distributed event membership across machines or processes.

+Captured task event details include:

+- scheduler identity when present on the event
+- submitted run times and coalesced run count for submission events
+- scheduled run time, return value, exception type, and exception message for execution events

 ## Audit page